Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận24/03/2024

-ISIS-K claimed responsibility for the terrorist attack that killed at least 133 people and injured nearly 200 at a shopping mall in Moscow on March 22.
-The group’s Amaq news agency, which is affiliated with ISIS-K, said the group organized and carried out the attack.
+Information claiming ISIS-K was responsible for the terrorist attack that killed at least 133 people and injured nearly 200 at a shopping mall in Moscow on March 22nd was disseminated to the public via the Telegram messaging platform.
+Specifically, the Amaq news site, linked to ISIS-K, stated that the group organized and carried out the attack.

-Crocus City Hall shopping and performing arts center in Moscow (Russia) burned down after being set on fire by terrorists.
+The Crocus City Hall shopping and performing arts center in Moscow, Russia, was engulfed in flames after being set on fire by terrorists.
 Photo: EPA

-The Islamic State (IS) terrorist group on Saturday released a photo of what it said were four attackers in Friday's deadly terror attack in Moscow.
+The Islamic State (IS) terrorist group on Saturday released a photo of what they say are four of the attackers involved in Friday's deadly terrorist attack in Moscow.

-“The attack occurred amid fierce fighting between the Islamic State and anti-Islamic states,” the group’s Amaq news agency added in a statement citing security sources.
+"The attack occurred amid a fierce war between the Islamic State and anti-Islam states," the group's Amaq news agency added in a statement citing security sources.

-IS has claimed responsibility for the attack but Russia has maintained that there is a link to Ukraine, despite strong denials from Ukrainian officials that Kiev had anything to do with the incident.
+ISIS claimed responsibility for the attack, but Russia still maintains a link to Ukraine, despite strong denials from Ukrainian officials that Kyiv had no involvement in the incident.

-It is not yet clear whether the above information is true or not.
-But first, to understand the whole picture, we need to consider what kind of terrorist group ISIS-K is, and if they did carry out the bloody attack in Moscow, what was the motive behind such inhumane acts?
+The veracity of this information is currently unclear.
+However, to understand the full picture, it's necessary to consider what kind of terrorist group ISIS-K is, and if they did indeed carry out the bloody attack in Moscow, what were the motives behind this inhumane act?

-ISIS-K was founded in 2015 by disaffected members of the Pakistani Taliban who wanted to pursue a more violent version of Islam.
+ISIS-K was founded in 2015 by disgruntled members of the Taliban in Pakistan who sought to pursue a more violent version of Islam.

-Dubbed Khorasan Province — an old term for the area that includes parts of Iran, Turkmenistan and Afghanistan — and abbreviated as ISIS-K, the group began operating in eastern Afghanistan in late 2014 and pursues a more brutal version of Islam than the Taliban.
+Named Khorasan Province – an old term for the region encompassing parts of Iran, Turkmenistan, and Afghanistan, abbreviated as ISIS-K – the group began operating in eastern Afghanistan in late 2014 and pursues a more brutal version of Islam than the Taliban.

-As one of the most active branches of the self-proclaimed Islamic State (IS) terrorist organization, ISIS-K has seen its membership numbers decline since peaking around 2018.
+As one of the most active branches of the self-proclaimed Islamic State (IS) terrorist organization, the ISIS-K group has seen its membership decline since peaking around 2018.

-By 2021, ISIS-K's ranks had been nearly halved to between 1,500 and 2,000 fighters as a result of a combination of US airstrikes and Afghan commando raids that killed many of the group's leaders.
+By 2021, ISIS-K's ranks had dwindled by almost half, to around 1,500 to 2,000 fighters, a result of a combination of US airstrikes and Afghan commando raids that killed many of the group's leaders.

-ISIS-K suffered a dramatic second wave shortly after the Taliban overthrew the Afghan government that year.
-As U.S. troops withdrew from the country, ISIS-K carried out a suicide bombing at Kabul airport in August 2021 that killed 13 U.S. soldiers and 170 civilians.
+ISIS-K faced a dramatic second wave of turmoil shortly after the Taliban overthrew the Afghan government that year.
+During the US military withdrawal, ISIS-K carried out a suicide bombing at Kabul airport in August 2021, killing 13 US soldiers and 170 civilians.

-The attack raised ISIS-K’s international profile, making it a major threat to the Taliban’s ability to rule.
-But the Taliban have since cracked down harder on ISIS-K in Afghanistan.
-So far, Taliban security forces have prevented the group from seizing territory or recruiting large numbers of disillusioned peacetime Taliban veterans.
+The attack boosted ISIS-K's international standing, viewing it as a major threat to the Taliban's ability to rule.
+But since then, the Taliban have intensified their crackdown on ISIS-K in Afghanistan.
+To date, Taliban security forces have prevented the group from seizing territory or recruiting large numbers of disillusioned peacetime Taliban veterans.

-The Taliban has contained ISIS-K, preventing it from expanding its footprint in Afghanistan.
-But outside Afghanistan, the US and many of its counterterrorism allies still view the group as a dangerous threat to global security.
+The Taliban have contained ISIS-K, preventing its expansion in Afghanistan.
+But outside of Afghanistan, the U.S. and many of its counterterrorism allies still view the group as a dangerous threat to global security.

 ISIS-K fighters are known for their brutality.
 Photo: Herald Sun

-General Michael Kurilla, commander of US Central Command, told Congress last March that ISIS-K was rapidly developing the ability to conduct “outside operations” in Europe and Asia.
-Kurilla predicted that ISIS-K would be able to attack US and Western interests outside Afghanistan “within six months and with little or no warning.”
+General Michael Kurilla, commander of the U.S. Central Command, told Congress last March that ISIS-K was rapidly developing the capability to conduct “operations outside” in Europe and Asia.
+Kurilla predicted that ISIS-K would be able to strike U.S. and Western interests outside Afghanistan “within six months and with little to no warning.”

-ISIS-K has a history of brutal attacks, including mosque attacks, in and outside Afghanistan.
-Counterterrorism officials in Europe say ISIS is looking to expand its operations beyond its “home turf,” and in recent months they have foiled several new ISIS-K plots against European targets.
+ISIS-K has a history of brutal attacks, including attacks on mosques, both inside and outside Afghanistan.
+Counterterrorism officials in Europe say ISIS is seeking to expand its operations outside its "home turf," and in recent months they have thwarted several new ISIS-K plots targeting objectives in Europe.

-ISIS-K, which has repeatedly threatened Iran over what it considers polytheism and apostasy, has also claimed responsibility for several previous attacks in Iran.
+ISIS-K has repeatedly threatened Iran over what it considers polytheism and apostasy.
+The group has also claimed responsibility for several previous attacks in Iran.

-It is noteworthy that in September 2022, ISIS-K also claimed responsibility for a suicide bombing at the Russian Embassy in Kabul, which killed two embassy staff.
+It is noteworthy that in September 2022, ISIS-K also claimed responsibility for a suicide bombing at the Russian Embassy in Kabul, which killed two embassy staff members.

-And now, ISIS-K has claimed responsibility for the bloody attack at the Crocus City Hall shopping and performing arts center, on the outskirts of Russia's capital Moscow.
+And now, ISIS-K has claimed responsibility for the bloody attack at the Crocus City Hall shopping and performing arts center, on the outskirts of Moscow, Russia.

-“ISIS-K has focused its attention on Russia over the past two years,” said Colin Clarke, a counterterrorism analyst at the Soufan Group, a New York-based security consulting firm, “and has frequently criticized President Vladimir Putin in its propaganda.”
+Colin Clarke, a counterterrorism analyst at Soufan Group, a New York-based security consulting firm, said: “ISIS-K has focused its attention on Russia for the past two years and has frequently criticized President Vladimir Putin in its propaganda activities.”

-Analyst Colin Clarke explains that ISIS-K attacked Moscow because of Moscow's military intervention in Islamist movements in Afghanistan, Chechnya and Syria over the years.
+Analyst Colin Clarke explains that ISIS-K attacked Moscow because of Moscow's military intervention in Islamist movements in Afghanistan, Chechnya, and Syria over the past years.

 Quang Anh